-In case you weren’t around during the 80s, the rock supergroup Van Halen had a clause in their concert contracts which stipulated that the band would be provided with one large bowl of M&M candies with all brown candies removed.
+If you weren’t around in the 80s, the rock supergroup Van Halen had a clause in their concert contracts which stipulated that the band would be provided with one large bowl of M&M candies with all brown candies removed.

 Once the “M&Ms” story leaked to the press, social commentators jumped all over it.
 Some called it an egregious example of the spoiled behavior of rock artists.
 Some saw it as yet another sign of the decline of Western Civilization.
 And to this very day, any time a story about a celebrity acting like a diva surfaces, my mom rolls her eyes, clucks her tongue, and asks if “she wants the brown M&Ms taken out of the bowl, too??”

 Here’s the thing, though: the band put the “no brown M&Ms” clause in their contracts for a very good reason.

 Van Halen was one of the first rock bands to bring truly massive concerts to smaller cities like Macon, Georgia or Tempe, Arizona.
 Arena staff in smaller cities were used to bands coming to town with, at most, three tractor-trailers full of equipment.
 But Van Halen would roll into town with nine tractor-trailers.
 It was a lot of stuff, and staff at these venues were frequently overwhelmed.
 And when people are overwhelmed, they make mistakes.
 At a concert, “making a mistake” during setup can make the band sound bad or it can kill someone… which is exactly what the band was afraid of.